Do You Need Dental Implants in Phoenix?

 - Tooth shaping.
 Oftentimes, the teeth on either side of the implant site may need to be lightly shaped and filed to provide the best support for the implant.

-- Final implant placement.
-Once the area is healed, the custom replacement tooth is affixed to the post.
 Just like regular teeth, these replacement teeth can be damaged (although that’s very tough to do).
-However, the post is nearly indestructible.
-Should the replacement tooth get damaged in the future, another one can simply be placed on the permanent post.
+Fortunately, the post is nearly indestructible.
+Should the replacement tooth get damaged in the future, another one can be placed on the permanent post.

 Ready, Get Set, Get Started!

-Call the dental implant experts at Sky Dental today and schedule a complimentary informational appointment.
+Call the dental implant experts at Sky Dental today and schedule an appointment.
 Permanent, perfect teeth that act just like your own can make a big difference in a patient’s quality of life.
 Request an appointment.